 Q: Can I get paid?

-I do hire models fairly regularly so, yes, that's absolutely a possibility.
-I have a limited budget for hiring models which typically equates to one or two shoots a month.
+I do hire models fairly regularly so, it's absolutely a possibility.
+I have a limited budget for hiring models, though, which typically equates to one or paid two shoots a month.
 If you're interested, send me an e-mail with a link to a portfolio or a few pictures of yourself and we can go from there.

 While I am generally okay with models using pictures from a paid shoot for promotional purposes, I generally don't allow the images from a paid shoot to be used on an OnlyFans or Patreon page, or for other commercial purposes.
 In some cases, I may ask you not to post certain images anywhere (e.g. if I've submitted images to a magazine that requires exclusivity).

-I am, however, always open to hybrid pay/collab arrangements that involve paying a reduced rate in exchange for giving you commercial publication rights in some or all of the images.
+That being said, I'm always open to hybrid pay/collab arrangements that involve a reduced rate in exchange for giving you commercial publication rights to some of the images.

 Q: Who pays expenses like studio or location rental?